Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ## What I Learned

-- How CyberArk's Transparent User Management model works — and why managing CyberArk access through AD group membership is significantly more maintainable than managing internal Vault users manually
+- How CyberArk's Transparent User Management model works, and why managing CyberArk access through AD group membership is significantly more maintainable than managing internal Vault users manually
-- The difference between the Bind Account (which queries AD) and the AD groups (which control access) — these are two distinct concepts that are easy to confuse initially
+- The difference between the Bind Account (which queries AD) and the AD groups (which control access).
+These are two distinct concepts that are easy to confuse initially
-- Why the LDAP authentication method must be explicitly enabled in PVWA in addition to configuring the domain — two separate settings that must both be correct for the login option to appear
+- Why the LDAP authentication method must be explicitly enabled in PVWA, in addition to configuring the domain, requires two separate settings that must both be correct for the login option to appear
 - **Most importantly:** I learned that LDAP integration is where CyberArk transitions from a standalone PAM tool to an integrated enterprise security platform.
 Once connected to AD, CyberArk inherits the organisation's identity governance — joiners, movers, and leavers are all handled automatically through existing HR and IT processes rather than requiring separate administration in CyberArk.

 ---

 ## Conclusion: Why This Lab Matters

-LDAP integration is not an optional add-on — it is what makes CyberArk operationally viable in an enterprise environment.
+LDAP integration is not an optional add-on; it is what makes CyberArk operationally viable in an enterprise environment.
 Managing individual internal Vault users at scale is not realistic.
 Connecting CyberArk to Active Directory means the organisation's existing identity management processes automatically govern who has access, at what level, and for how long.

 Through this project, I gained confidence in:

 1. **Active Directory Administration:** Creating and managing service accounts, security groups, and understanding how directory queries work in an enterprise identity environment.
 2. **LDAP Protocol Fundamentals:** Understanding how Bind Accounts work, what Base DNs are, and how LDAP queries traverse directory structures to find users and groups.
 3. **CyberArk Role Architecture:** Understanding the four core CyberArk role levels (Vault Admins, Safe Managers, Auditors, Users) and how Directory Mapping bridges them to the organisation's existing group structure.
-4. **Enterprise Identity Integration:** Understanding that PAM solutions do not exist in isolation — they must integrate with the organisation's identity infrastructure to be manageable and auditable at scale.
+4. **Enterprise Identity Integration:** Understanding that PAM solutions do not exist in isolation, they must integrate with the organisation's identity infrastructure to be manageable and auditable at scale.

 ---